Odd-Parity Magnetism in Fe-Based Superconductors: Symmetries of the coplanar magnetic order

 The coplanar magnetic state is shown in Fig.~\ref{fig:crystal_and_order}.
-In the language of spin-space groups this phase is invariant under the separate real- and spin-space mirror symmetries $\{ 2_{010} | \mathcal{M}_{100} \}$, $\{ 2_{\bar{1}10} | \mathcal{M}_{110} \}$, and $\{ 2_{\bar{1}10} | (\mathcal{M}_{001}|\tfrac{1}{2}\tfrac{1}{2}0 )\}$, where $\{\widehat{S}_g | \widehat{R}_g \}$ denotes operations on spin- ($\widehat{S}_g$) and real-space ($\widehat{R}_g$), respectively.
+In the language of spin-space groups this phase is invariant under the separate real- and spin-space mirror symmetries $\{ 2_{010} | \mathcal{M}_{100} \}$, $\{ 2_{\bar{1}10} | \mathcal{M}_{110} \}$, and $\{ 2_{\bar{1}10} | (\mathcal{M}_{001}|\tfrac{1}{2}\tfrac{1}{2}0 )\}$, where $\{\widehat{S}_g | \widehat{R}_g \}$ denotes operations on spin- ($\widehat{S}_g$) and real-space ($\widehat{R}_g$), respectively~\cite{Xiao2024Spin,Chen2024Enumeration,Jiang2024Enumeration}.
 The spatial part of the these symmetries are indicated in Fig.~\ref{fig:crystal_and_order}(b).
 Here, $\mathcal{M}_{100}$ denotes a mirror plane with normal along the $x$-direction and $2_{010}$ is a two-fold rotation around the $y$-axis.
 Taken together with the symmetry $\{ 2_{001} | 100 \}$, these imply that the coplanar phase exhibits odd-parity magnetism in momentum space, resulting in spin-split bands.
-In the absence of SOC, the momentum-space spin-polarization $ S (\mbf{k}) $ points along the $k_z$ axis although the above mirror symmetries enforce nodes in the spin-split bands along the $k_x=0$, $k_y=0$, and $k_z=0$ planes, as well as the diagonal $k_x = \pm k_y$ planes, as seen in Fig.~\ref{fig:electronic_structure_no_SOC}.
-This leads to the highly nodal $h$-wave form factor shown in Fig.~\ref{fig:electronic_structure_no_SOC}.
-Intriguingly, in the absence of SOC, $ S (\mbf{k}) $ is odd under all mirror symmetries, and the Edelstein effect vanishes identically as shown in the Supplementary Material (SM)~\cite{SM}.
-On the other hand, the out-of-plane components of the nonlinear anomalous Hall effect~\cite{Sodemann2015Quantum, Du2021Nonlinear} are finite~\cite{SM}.
+In the absence of SOC, the momentum-space spin-polarization $ S (\mbf{k})=S_z(\mbf{k}) $ points along the $k_z$ axis although the above mirror symmetries enforce nodes in the spin-split bands along the $k_x=0$, $k_y=0$, and $k_z=0$ planes, as well as the diagonal $k_x = \pm k_y$ planes.
+This leads to a highly nodal $h$-wave form factor for the out-of-plane momentum-space spin texture to be discussed in detail below.
+Intriguingly, in the absence of SOC, $ S (\mbf{k}) $ is odd under all mirror symmetries, and the Edelstein effect vanishes identically, as we will show in Sec.~\ref{sec:edelstein}.
+This is contrast to, e.g., $p$-wave odd-parity magnets which exhibit a finite Edelstein response even in the absence of SOC~\cite{Yu2025Odd-parity}.
+On the other hand, the out-of-plane components of the nonlinear anomalous Hall effect~\cite{Sodemann2015Quantum, Du2021Nonlinear} are finite.

-At this stage we note that the out-of-plane collinear phase also breaks inversion symmetry.
-However, no odd-parity magnetism emerges in this case as the collinear structure of the order leaves a residual spin-rotational symmetry which enforces doubly degenerate electronic bands.
-Including SOC breaks this symmetry and splits the bands.
-In this case, $ S(\mbf{k}) $ exhibits an $f$-wave form factor and consequently, the out-of-plane Edelstein effect vanishes while the non-linear anomalous Hall effect is finite.
-Further details are provided in the SM~\cite{SM}.